Skip to main content

 Research Sites

-Any research site(s) that will be engaged in research and/or clinical investigation with human subjects that are in addition to those initially approved with the external IRB must be submitted to the MSU HRPP if the change could impact MSU.
+Any research site(s) that will be engaged in research and/or clinical investigation with human subjects that are in addition to those initially approved with the reviewing IRB must be submitted to the MSU HRPP if the change could impact MSU.
 Changes that could impact MSU include situations where MSU is the awardee institution of external funding or the MSU PI is the lead PI of the study.
 The lead PI is the individual who has ultimate responsibility for the conduct and integrity of the study.
 In such instances, the MSU HRPP needs to determine whether the addition will impact the reliance.
 Investigators should contact the MSU HRPP with any questions.

 Updates